Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Vector-Valued Variation Spaces

 with $v_{k, j} \in \R$ and $\vec{w}_{k, j} \in \Sph^d$ such that

-where $C_0 > 0$ is an absolute constant, independent of $d$ and
+where $C_0 > 0$ is an absolute constant independent of $d$ and

-This result is remarkable since it establishes that, for any function in $\V_{\sigma}(\B_1^d)$, there exists an approximant whose error decays at a rate independent of the input dimension $d$, although the constant depends on (essentially) the volume the domain $\B_1^d$.
+This result is remarkable since it establishes that, for any function in $\V_{\sigma}(Q^d)$, there exists an approximant whose error decays at a rate independent of the input dimension $d$.
+Here, we note that the constant $C_\sigma$ depends on (essentially) the volume the domain $Q^d$ since $\sigma$ is continuous, and is therefore also independent of the input dimension $d$ (since the volume of $Q^d$ is $1$).
 This result has a straightforward extension to the vector-valued case.
-This is summarized in the following theorem whose proof can be found in \cref{app:approx}, which shows that any function in $\V_{\sigma}(\B_1^d; \R^D)$ can be approximated in $L^2$ by a network of width $K$ with an error that decays at a rate $K^{-1/2}$, independent of the input and output dimensions $d$ and $D$.
+This is summarized in the following theorem whose proof can be found in \cref{app:approx}, which shows that any function in $\V_{\sigma}(Q^d; \R^D)$ can be approximated in $L^2$ by a network of width $K$ with an error that decays at a rate $K^{-1/2}$, independent of the input and output dimensions $d$ and $D$.

-\begin{theorem} Given $f \in \V_{\sigma}(\B_1^d; \R^D)$, there exists a $K$-term approximant of the form
+\begin{theorem} Given $f \in \V_{\sigma}(Q^d; \R^D)$, there exists a $K$-term approximant of the form

 with $\vec{v}_k \in \R^D$ and $\vec{w}_k \in \Sph^d$ such that